-On Friday, January 27, the day before the parade (that is TOMORROW as of the publishing of this post), many area roadways will begin to shut down.
+On Friday, January 26, the day before the parade, many area roadways will begin to shut down.
 A complete list of closures has been provided through local media outlets (for this post, I’ve used the News Channel 8 article) and I strongly suggest that you go through this list so that you’re not caught in unnecessary traffic congestion.
 Because of the parade route and disbursement of the floats at the end of the parade, the Platt, Brorein, and Kennedy bridges will all be closed.
 That means your only points of egress into downtown Tampa will be the Cass St bridge, the Selmon Expressway, and I-275.
 If you don’t need to be in downtown Tampa, please do not enter the area!
 I cannot stress this enough.

 For those traveling to Davis Island and Tampa General Hospital, access will be maintained to the island, but the on/off-ramps to/from Bayshore will all be closed.
 Please be sure to plan ahead for this, as shuttle service may not be available during the parade.